intel/neural-compressor/examples/onnxrt/nlp/huggingface_model/text_generation/llama/quantization/weight_only/README.md

 ```
 > Note: Validated ONNX Runtime [Version](/docs/source/installation_guide.md#validated-software-environment).

+> Note: Weight-only quantization in Intel® Neural Compressor is still under development.
+We encourage you to use the `master` branch to access the latest features.

 ## 2. Prepare Model

 Note that this README.md uses meta-llama/Llama-2-7b-hf as an example.
 There are other models available that can be used for weight-only quantization.
 The following table shows a few models' configurations: